markpollack/prplot/README.md

 **Investigation:**
 - **Click any plot point** → See PR# and details in popup
-- `identify comments > 10` → Show matching PRs in rich tables
+- `identify comments > 10` → Show matching PRs in rich tables with clickable URLs
 - `export WHERE condition TO file.json` → Save filtered data

 ## 5-Minute Tutorial